 It took me a long time to put together all of these tips, and I hope you all understand that.
 You will get a free PDF with my food styling tips and other PDF with smoothie bowl recipes.
 I will explain more about how I think when I make my composition and give you extra 17 tips for food styling.
 I will also explain a little bit about “the rule of thirds” in food photography.
 If you have already subscribed to my list, then I’m sorry you have to read this.
 Just look into your mailbox for your PDF.

-I hope that this little tutorial was useful and you found at least one new food styling tip that will help you with your food photography.
+I hope that these little tip were useful and you found at least one new food styling tip that will help you with your food photography.
 What are your favorite tips and tricks?
 What are your struggles in food photography?
 Let me know in the comments or write me an email.